reez89/switchTheme/README.md

 # Run

-Now that everything has been installe correctly, you can use START from the npm scripts on your left, or the following command in your terminal, to lunch the application :
+Now that everything has been installed correctly, you can use START from the npm scripts on your left, or the following command in your terminal, to lunch the application :

 - ng server